galaxyproject/admin-training/sessions/00-intro/intro.md

 .footnote[<sup>[1]</sup> Bonus: We have written an enormous amount of Ansible roles for community consumption.
 If you do not have a preference, Ansible is a good choice (at least for deploying Galaxy) for this reason.]

 ---

+# Participant Chat

+We're trying something new this year!
+We have had success with it in bioinformatics trainings, and want to try here.
+Participants write questions to a Google Doc, and we can answer them in more depth than we could in person, with links and images.

+---

+# Sticky Notes

+You've received two sticky notes.
+One red one green.
+We will ask you to put these up at some steps, to let us know how far you've progressed, or if you have questions.

+**If you have an issue**: Red sticky note

+**If you're done**: Green sticky note

+---
 # Documentation